intersel/jamrules/README.md

 rulesEngine.runRulesEngine();
 ```

+# Filtering configurator

 ## selectConfigurationPropertyValue(aPropertyName,aPropertyValue,aStatus, doTest)
-Set a property/property value status in the rules configurator
+Set a property/property value status in the filtering configurator

 ### parameters
 * **aPropertyName**: name of the property that has changed